tomaskovacik/BK3254/README.md

-# Library for BK3254 based bluetooth audio module (F-6888)
+# Library for BK3254/BK3266 based bluetooth audio module (F-6888/F6988)

+This library suppors only BK3266 based module with BT name HY5066 form HYT, it is only receiver module and it is using "ASCI" mode of comunication (AT+,COM+,BT+ commands).
+This library do not support HY5066SR module (tranmiter/receiver), library for this module is [this epository](https://github.com/tomaskovacik/HY5066SR/).

 Supported commands based on this datasheet translate by www.onlinedoctranslator.com are on <a href="https://github.com/tomaskovacik/BK3254/wiki/Supported-commands-and-event-send-from-module">this</a> wiki page.